sassoftware/vscode-sas-extension/README.md

    1.5.
 Paste the authorization code in VS Code where indicated at the top of the screen.

-3. For a secure connection to SAS 9.4 remote we use the supplied ssh-agent socket to authenticate to the remote server via SSH.
+3. For a secure connection to SAS 9.4 remote, a public / private ssh key pair is required.
+The socket defined in the environment variable `SSH_AUTH_SOCK` is used to communicate with ssh-agent to authenticate the ssh session.
+The private key must be registered with ssh-agent.
 4. VS Code connects to SAS and runs the code.
 5. The results are displayed in the application.
 6. The SAS output log and error information are displayed in the applicaiton.